 Video by Josephine Salisbury Mills

 The idea, as always, was to fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.
 We are working closely with the other refugee and community organisations in the country.

 Dignity Centre Nicosia

-We have completely renovated a 3-story building in the centre of Nicosia, close to other essential services with new plumbing, electricity, internet, air conditioning, redecoration, furniture and fittings.
+We completely renovated a 3-story building in the centre of Nicosia, close to other essential services, with new plumbing, electricity, internet, air conditioning, redecoration, furniture and fittings.

 Let’s Eat! events